tinymce/tinymce-docs/CONTRIBUTING.md

 Do not use *Ui* or *ui*

-Do not use *UI experience* It is either *user experience (UX)* OR *user interface (UI)*, but never both.
+Do not use *UI experience*.
+It is either *user experience (UX)* OR *user interface (UI)*, but never both.

 web
-: Do not use *web* Use *Internet* for clarity.
+: Do not use *web*.
+Use *Internet* for clarity.
 Can be used for terms such as *web server*.

 Web Content Accessibility Guidelines (WCAG)
-: Acronym for *Web Content Accessibility Guidelines* Spell out and describe on first mention within a section.
+: Acronym for *Web Content Accessibility Guidelines*.
+Spell out and describe on first mention within a section.

 WYSIWYG
-: Avoid using *WYSIWYG* Use *rich text editor*
+: Avoid using *WYSIWYG*.
+Use *rich text editor*.

-It stands for *what you see is what you get* Make sure to use the acronym correctly, it is easy to misspell.
+It stands for *what you see is what you get*.
+Make sure to use the acronym correctly, it is easy to misspell.